- The local newspaper

 - New products or services

-With these platforms, you can set up your social media posts ahead of time, just like you will with your email, and schedule them all to go out when you feel your audience is most likely to receive the messages.
+With these platforms, you can set up your social media posts like your email and schedule them all to go out when you feel your audience is most likely to receive the messages.

 For example, see this content calendar that we have set up in Sprout Social, planning out the entire week ahead of time: